Outlook to the 2012 season - doing the first repairs 2012

 The completely rebuilt AC will get a recharge next week and I can then pick up the car and put it into winter storage together with the other Cadillacs.
 Can´t wait for the next cruising season.

-these are the documents which now allow me to register the car in Austria.
+These are the documents which now allow me to register the car in Austria.

 Visiting the 67 Eldorado at the restoration shop